rhysd/actionlint/docs/checks.md

 actionlint can detect unexpected keys while parsing workflow syntax and report them as an error.

 <a name="check-missing-required-duplicate-keys"></a>
-## Missing required keys or key duplicates
+## Missing required keys and key duplicates

 Example input: